paulelliott/fabrication-site/views/_content.markdown

       ride { Fabricate(:vehicle) }
     end

-Fabrication will lazily generate ActiveRecord associations by default.
-If you define `has_many :widgets`, it will wait to generate the widgets until the getter for the association is accessed.
-You can override this by appending `!` to the name of the association in the Fabricator.
-You would typically want to do this in the case of a `belongs_to` or any other required association.

-    Fabricator(:person) do
-      mother!
-      father!
-    end

 You can also generate arrays of objects with the count parameter.
 The attribute block receives the object being generated as well as the incrementing value.